Jomy10/refs/templates.md

 - `[#1&2]` -> `(Belleflamme, Lambert & Schwienbacher, 2014; Paschen, 2017)`
 - `[#1&2!]` -> `Belleflamme, Lambert & Schwienbacher, 2014 and Paschen, 2017`

+If there are three or more authors and the reference is cited a second time: `[#1!] ->  Belleflamme et al. (2014)`.

+References with 6 or more authors will already be abbreviated.

 ## Usage

 ```bash